MurphyMc/lilt/README.md

 ### Building for macOS

-With macOS, building Antsy probably takes a bit of effort if you're using Mojave (and probably future versions).
-A change in Mojave results in SDL-based applications having blank windows (this problem isn't unique to Antsy and affects other things including stuff like PyGame).
+With macOS, building Lilt probably takes a bit of effort if you're using Mojave (and probably future versions).
+A change in Mojave results in SDL-based applications having blank windows (this problem isn't unique to Lilt and affects other things including stuff like PyGame).
 Until it gets fixed, you might try building your own version of SDL using a this [patch](https://github.com/joncampbell123/dosbox-x/commit/fdf6061c) from DOSBox-X (if you do this, let me know if it works!).

-If that sounds like a pain, the other option is to build Antsy using an older version of the macOS SDK.
+If that sounds like a pain, the other option is to build Lilt using an older version of the macOS SDK.
 If you use the Rogo build method above it will guide you through the necessary steps.